ShareefAlawneh/cook-book-study/README.md

 # chapter4 eliminate global variables:

-In order to eliminate global variables into scoped variables, i used two ways, the first one by using immideate invoked function, the other way by chaining the function calls so each one will be waiting for the side effect of the previous one.
+In order to eliminate global variables into scoped variables, i used three ways, the first one by using immideate invoked function, the other way by chaining the function calls so each one will be waiting for the side effect of the previous one, the final way is by scoping the code in one main function.
-I commited the two ways.
+I commited the three ways.

+note: the second way is calling a pipeline which will be highlighted in the 5th chapter

 # chapter 4 idempotent functions: